Killing of Şenay Aybüke Yalçın

 Şenay Aybüke Yalçın (3 September 1994 – 9 June 2017) was a Turkish teacher.
 In 2016, she was appointed as a music teacher at Kozluk Multi-Program Anatolian High School in the Kozluk district of Batman.
-She died in 2017 after being struck by a bullet during a terrorist attack by the Kurdistan Workers' Party (PKK) Terrorist Organization targeting the mayor of Kozluk.
+She died in 2017 after being struck by a bullet during an attack by the Kurdistan Workers' Party (PKK) targeting the mayor of Kozluk.

 After Aybüke Yalçın was killed by the PKK, various institutions and places across the country were named in her memory, and competitions and tournaments were organized in her honor.
 A film about her life was released in 2023.

 Life

 Şenay was born on September 3, 1994, in the Osmancık district of Çorum.
 Her name was given by her parents, who were deeply affected by the death of a young girl in a cartoon depicting the Khojaly Massacre.
 They combined the name of the character, Aybüke, with her paternal grandmother's name, Şenay.

 She graduated from Körfez Anatolian High School.
 During this time, she received music education at the Edremit Culture and Arts Association.
 Later, she graduated from Necmettin Erbakan University's Music Teaching Department.
 In 2016, she was appointed as a music teacher at Kozluk Multi-Program Anatolian High School in the Kozluk district of Batman.
 She was also a scout leader.